-The process begins with the completion of our valid and reliable Prevue Assessment, which measures Abilities, Interests, and Personality.
+This pre-employment skills testing system begins with the completion of our valid and reliable Prevue Assessment, which measures Abilities, Interests, and Personality.
 The time required to complete a Prevue Assessment is between one half-hour and one hour depending upon the version of Prevue Assessment you require and the speed at which the candidate completes the assessment.

 The main purpose of Prevue Online Assessment Center is to prepare Assessment Reports that compare the job candidate to a given job description in a manner that is easy for a manager to understand.
 Once a candidate completes the assessment, a number of reports can be generated that will aid management in making human resource decisions.

 The reports graphically display the candidate’s scores as a number ranging from 1 to 10 for each of the scales measured.
 Each line of the graph is a bell curve that has a normal distribution of ten.
 The majority of people, or 68% of the general working population, will fall in the middle 4-5-6-7 range of this graph.
 At the extremes, the likelihood of a 1 or a 10 score is approximately 2%.